alexdremov/notate/onyx.md

 **Device Target:** NoteAir 4C (Android 11+)
 **SDK Version:** `onyxsdk-pen:1.5.0.4`

-This document serves as the authoritative reference for implementing high-performance stylus input on Onyx Boox devices, distilling findings from reverse-engineering the native `reversenote` app and successful integration into `BooxVibes`.
+This document serves as the authoritative reference for implementing high-performance stylus input on Onyx Boox devices, distilling findings from reverse-engineering the native app and successful integration into `Notate`.

 ---